Colombia Travel Guide | What Gringos MUST Know

 Te lo juro.

-Once those 180-days are up, you can’t come back in the calendar year.
+Once those 180-days are up, you can’t come back in the same calendar year.

-There are other visa types in the country, but they’re far more difficult to obtain.
+There are other visa types in the country for those who want to live here full time, but they’re far more challenging to obtain.

 - Santa Marta